bcrespy/creenv-todolist/README.md

 * **creenv-audio** - add offset to start playing
 * ~~**creenv-capture** - fix bug progress bar when saving (0-20% then 10%-80% then instant 100% when 0-100% is expected)~~ *12/11/2018*
 * **creenv-midi** - find a way to get the state of the controls when app is starting
+* **creenv-gui** - a particular object could be loaded instead of the generic configObject